fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 Exercises
 =========

-The following exercises are all based on this chapter's housing dataset:
+The following exercises are all based on this lab's housing dataset:

 1. Try a Support Vector Machine regressor (`sklearn.svm.SVR`) with various hyperparameters, such as `kernel="linear"` (with various